Dynamically scale database resources with minimal downtime

 - Databases originally created in the Hyperscale service tier cannot be migrated to other service tiers.
 If you migrate an existing database in Azure SQL Database to the Hyperscale service tier, you can reverse migrate to the General Purpose service tier within 45 days of the original migration to Hyperscale.
 If you wish to migrate the database to another service tier, such as Business Critical, first reverse migrate to the General Purpose service tier, then perform a further migration.
 Learn more in How to reverse migrate from Hyperscale.

 You can adjust the resources allocated to your database by changing service objective, or scaling, to meet workload demands.
 This also enables you to only pay for the resources that you need, when you need them.
 Please refer to the note on the potential impact that a scale operation might have on an application.

-Dynamic scalability is different from autoscale.
-Autoscale is when a service scales automatically based on criteria, whereas dynamic scalability allows for manual scaling with a minimal downtime.
+Dynamic scaling is different from autoscaling.
+Autoscaling is when a service scales automatically based on criteria, whereas dynamic scaling allows for manual scaling with a minimal downtime.
 Single databases in Azure SQL Database can be scaled manually, or in the case of the Serverless tier, set to automatically scale the compute resources.
 Elastic pools, which allow databases to share resources in a pool, can currently only be scaled manually.

 Azure SQL Database offers the ability to dynamically scale your databases:

 - With a single database, you can use either DTU or vCore models to define maximum amount of resources that will be assigned to each database.